 Bera’s determined mother and sister pursued her and Bill to Dawson, where the couple had married.
 Swiftwater Bill charmed his new mother-in-law and convinced her to lend him her $35,000 so he could open a new saloon/ casino.

 Gates thrived again in the gambling trade and he and Bera had two children together.
 Around the turn of the century, however, the couple moved back to the continental U.S., where Bill ran off with his 17 year old niece Kitty Bardon.

 In Seattle, Swiftwater Bill was arrested for bigamy but convinced Bera to divorce him so that he and Kitty could remarry legally.
 They later divorced.
 By 1906 Gates had declared bankruptcy in Coeur d’Alene, ID, where he married 18 year old Sadelle Mercier.

 Gold and silver were discovered in Rawhide, NV in December of 1906 so 1907 found Bill and Sadelle in that boom town.
 Gates had moderate gambling success but just couldn’t recapture his old magic.
 By 1909 Rawhide had gone from boom to bust, helped by a horrific fire in September of 1908.

 Swiftwater Bill ran off to Peru, intent on finding Pizarro’s legendary gold mines.
-For years he pursued wealth around South America but eventually the elderly legend was shot to death by a Native Peruvian in 1937.
+For years he pursued wealth around South America but eventually the aging legend was shot to death in a gunfight with a Native Peruvian in 1937.